yuehaowong/devOpsDemo/README-DOCKER.md

    We have a way to collaboratively share code with Github.
 Docker Hub gives us a way to collaboratively share images.

    - One of you head over to [Docker Hub](https://hub.docker.com) and create an account with the dockerID that you used when you installed Docker.

-   - Create an organization.
-The name will need to be unique across all of Docker Hub, so this may take a couple of attempts.
-You'll use this name as you go through the challenge anywhere you see `[orgname]`.
-      - You will be asked to select a plan for your new organization.
-Choose the ‘buy now’ option on the Team plan and disregard the pricing info, we will be bypassing this to create a free version.
-When asked to set up your organization’s size, use the default settings and continue to the payment section.
-At this point you will be asked to enter your payment info.
-To bypass this, click the ‘Organizations’ tab on the top navbar to redirect to your newly created free organization.

-   - Add your partner to the **owners** team by entering their dockerID
+You'll be working from a single Docker account for the duration of this challenge, so only partner needs to do this.

 Okay, setup complete!
 On to the...

 ## Challenges

 This repo contains a full stack version of the MegaMarkets application built in React/Redux/Node/Express fronting a postgres database.
 The application is completely built out.
-The goal of this two day unit is for you to deploy a **containerized** version of this full stack application to **AWS** using **Travis-CI**.
+The goal of this two day unit is for you to deploy a **containerized** version of this full stack application to **AWS** using **GitHub Actions**.

 We'll begin by containerizing this application.
 For now, let's just get an image configured with a stable version of node and make sure that all of our node_modules are built within our container.
 This will ensure that everyone who uses this image will be on the same page.